zian520/CDN/README.md

 # net_picture

-A place which store my net picture.
+A place which store Redorain's net picture.